 You can use balloons in just about any color that you wish and the sculptures add vibrant colors to any event.
 Flower balloons are downright festive.

 When you're just starting out, you'll probably make the petals of the basic flower individually, but if you're serious about making lots of flower balloons, you'll want to learn the advanced technique that we teach below.
-The technique will take some definite practice, but it will pay off when you have lots of flowers to make.
+The technique will take some definite practice, but it will pay off.

 The basic flower balloon also has other applications.
 If you make a dancer or a lady out of balloons, the "flower" can act as a skirt or dress.